JackyFu126/JackyFu126.github.io/README.md

  - **configTimeZone.pug**: The Time Zones Config interface for configuring time zones to launch scheduled tasks.
  - **error.pug**: The page showing the error message.

+>**app.js** App entry file

+>**.env** The environment variable file is used to store Twilio's confidentials and database connection data.
+>**config.js** Used to read .env data to connect to the TrakGene SQL Server database and Twilio server.

+>**scheduler.js** Used to launch a scheduled task according to the specified time zone.
+>**/notifications**
+  - **notificationsWorker.js**: Used to call sendsms.js to send notifications at the specified time.

+>**package.json/package-lock.json** Used to record the configuration information of the project, and the dependencies of various modules.